-There is a lesson to be learned here: proposed changes in the law can lead to a 'voluntary' change in religious rules and doctrine.
+doctrine.
 Although the law can be used to facilitate changes in culture this must, however, be done sensitively and only to limited extent.
 Changes in law should reflect a burgeoning support for those changes in society.
 If the law imposes changes that garner insufficient support within society then civil disobedience, rebellion and a backlash against the imposed changes can ensue.
-Where change is unavoidable, religious interpretations can be found to support that change 113.
-Once the State has ascertained through consultation, surveys and research that society is agreeable to gender equality within religions it can then move to abolish the current legislative gender equality exemptions for religion.
+Where change is unavoidable though, religious interpretations can be found to support that change.
+Once the State has ascertained through consultation, surveys, and research that society, both religious and otherwise, is agreeable to gender equality within religions it can then move to abolish the current legislative gender equality exemptions for religion.
 By announcing their intention to amend gender equality legislation and remove the religious exemption, States can encourage religions to start an internal consultative process and re-think their official views on gender equality and female ordination.
 By insisting on equality within religious hiring procedures the State is not interfering with the internal workings of a religion, any more than it does in any other hiring situation.
 It is not telling a religion who to hire or dictating what the personal attributes or beliefs of their clergy should be, merely that each application for ordination/employment should be dealt with on an individual basis regardless of that individual's gender.
 This means that the 'post' should, like any other role, be given to the person best suited intellectually and spiritually for the post.
 The employment decision should be based on whether an individual possesses the necessary personal attributes, skills, and experience for the post, not predicated upon their gender.

-13. Potential Legal Action by Religions under the Right to Freedom of Religion
+12. Potential Legal Action by Religions under the Right to Freedom of Religion